Biography

 • 2024.07 - 2024.09, Lingzong Technology (Shenzhen) Co., Ltd., Shenzhen, China.

-• R&D center intern
+• R&D Center Intern

 • Conducted in-depth research on advanced occupancy prediction technologies such as SurroundOcc and SelfOcc.
 Focused on understanding and experimenting with their core functionalities and advantages.